Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Gravity filter systems have become very popular over the past few years.
 These types of water systems use solid block carbon filters.

 The most popular type of gravity filter system is the Berkey.
-If you have ever done any amount of research into water filters before then you have definitely heard of the Berkey.
+If you have ever done any amount of research into water filters before, then you have definitely heard of the Berkey.

-You can check them out below.
+You can check out the reports below.

 Pros:

-• Claims to remove a significant amount of contaminants
+- Claims to remove a significant amount of contaminants

-• Made of stainless steel
+- Made of stainless steel

 Cons:

-• Expensive
+- Expensive

-• You have to constantly refill it
+- You have to constantly refill it

-• It takes up counter space
+- It takes up counter space

-• Concerns regarding 3rd party testing
+- Concerns regarding 3rd party testing

 Reverse Osmosis